 - based on the resident’s care plan (if visitation does not align with the care plan, a meeting will be scheduled with the Site Administrator for their review)

-Due to resource issues, some sites may not be able to accommodate both a personal outdoor visit and a virtual visit within the same week.
+Due to resource issues, some sites may not be able to accommodate outdoor visitation as well as a virtual visit within the same week.

 End of Life Visitation